Last Updated on December 3, 2022 by Rebecca Lake

 - Creative writing

-Freelancing is a low-cost side hustle to start.
+Freelancing is a low-cost side hustle to start and a low stress job overall.
 All you really need is a laptop, internet connection and a PayPal account or bank account in order to get paid.
 And you can tailor the type of work you do to your experience and skills.

 For example, I know a lot about money so I’m a personal finance writer.
 But technical writers get paid to write about technical topics in how-to guides or user manuals.